osmcode/libosmium/NOTES_FOR_DEVELOPERS.md

 * All files have suffix ".hpp".
 * Closing } of all classes and namespaces should have a trailing comment with the name of the class/namespace.
+* All constructors with one or more arguments should be declared "explicit" unless there is a reason for them not to be.
+Document that reason.

 Keep to the indentation and other styles used in the code.
 Use "make indent" in the toplevel directory to fix indentation and styling.
 It calls "astyle"